-Indeed, If the state aligned its laws to fit with the values of society, rather than the other way around, this is clearly something which doesn’t raise the criticism suggested above.
-However, the focus of the argument regarding the fear of intrusive intervention is on the reverse, where states would have chosen to change the public values to be aligned with those of the state.
-For example, in covid era, clearly peoples’ preference was to move openly, engage in social interactions and fly abroad.
-States thus had to convince them that such behavior will harm the public interesting in preventing the spread of the pandemic.
-This process which is marginal in some of the behavioral public policy literature, is crucial to some of the discussion for example of the nudge plus approach.
-The recognition that we can’t stop only with changing behavior and that we need to focus on deliberation and reflection doesn’t come to us with the question of what will happen if not all people internalize values in a similar way.
-The gap between the processes is being completely ignored and the distributive aspects of it are hence limited.
+Indeed, there would be no danger of such state overreach if the state aligned its laws to reflect society’s values, rather than the other way around.
+However, the argument regarding the fear of intrusive intervention focuses on the opposite: states choosing to change public values to align with their own.
+For example, during the COVID-19 period, many people preferred to move openly, engage in social interactions, and travel freely.
+States found themselves in the position of convincing people that such behavior would harm the public interest in preventing the spread of the pandemic.
+This process, which is only marginally addressed in some of the behavioral public policy literature, is crucial to some discussions, such as the Nudge Plus approach.
+Even the recognition that it is not enpugh merely to change behavior and that the state must also focus on deliberation and reflection does not address what will happen if not all people internalize values in a similar way.
+As a result, the gap between the different approaches and their accompanying processes is overlooked, thereby limiting consideration of their distributive effect across different groups.

-It is also worth noting that the very attempt of governments to appear trustworthy even when they are not, could be seen as problematic policy because they may disguise their negative behavior to get the public trust for the deceptive reasons.
-Thus, when we focus on a regime that can get the public cooperation, only through the good will of the public, might need to engage in brain washing on one hand and flattery on the other hand, when attempting to win the public support.
+It is worth noting that government attempts to appear trustworthy, even when they are not, can be viewed as problematic policy as the government may be disguising its negative behavior in order to deceptively gain the public’s trust.
+Therefore, a regime that needs to achieve public cooperation through the good will of the public may need to engage in both brain washing and flattery in order to gain public support.

-Finally, above and beyond the distributive effect, this chapter will examine to what extent the reduction in the usage of sanctions by states will not be replaced by non-formal sanctions which could, in some contexts, be more problematic than formal sanctions (e.g., reliance on reputation might be more harmful to some people than to others).
-While the majority of the discussion on crowding out assumes some interplay between extrinsic sanctions and intrinsic motivation, we will argue that in many contexts, this could be the opposite, where formal sanctions will be replaced by informal ones.
-Those sanctions, while being somewhat more effective and less costly to enforce, could have far more problematic results in terms of procedure, evidentiary rules, and proportionality.
-Many of the discussions about the power of communities and social norms are such that there is a very limited way to understand the control mechanisms at play.
-For example, there is a great variation in the level of how strict the community in which one lives, allowing communities to govern people might result also in great variation in the level of monitoring people experience in how to behave.
-Second, it is not always the case that communities and states share the same interest and hence their enforcement efforts might not be targeted at the same direction.
-Third, it might be the case that certain behaviors are easier to detect than others and hence community enforcement might lack the ability to detect behaviors.
-This is especially the case, given the rise of technological tools in enforcement, where clearly communities lack such abilities.
+Finally, this chapter will also examine to what extent the reduction in states’ use of formal sanctions will result in their replacement by non-formal sanctions, which could, in some contexts, be more problematic than formal sanctions.
+For example, reliance on reputation might be more harmful to some people than to others.
+While most discussions on crowding out assume that extrinsic sanctions and intrinsic motivation interact, we argue that in many contexts, the opposite could be true, and formal sanctions could be replaced by informal ones.
+While those sanctions may be somewhat more effective and less costly to enforce, they could have far more problematic results in terms of procedure, evidentiary rules, and proportionality.
+Many discussions about the power of communities and social norms are limited in their ability to explain the control mechanisms at play.
+For example, the level of strictness in a community’s internal functioning can vary greatly.
+This can lead to variations in the level of monitoring that people experience in terms of how to behave.
+Second, communities and states may not always share the same interests.
+As a result, their enforcement efforts might not be targeted in the same direction.
+Third, certain behaviors may be easier to detect than others, and therefore, community enforcement may lack the ability to detect these behaviors.
+This is especially true given the rise of technological tools in law enforcement, which clearly outstrip the abilities of many communities.

-Variance in People's Responses to a Request to Voluntarily Cooperate
+Variance in people’s responses to a request to cooperate voluntarily

-As stated in the introduction, the main focus of this chapter is on the problem of heterogeneity in peoples’ reactions to law when sanctioning systems are not present.
+As stated in the introduction, the main focus of this chapter is on the problem of heterogeneity in people’s reactions to law when sanctioning systems are not present.